SPARLab/BikeMaps/README.md

 ##### Setup
   Starting this django project requires the following:
   Prereqs:
-    A postgresql database named bikeDB with postgis extension installed Install all required python packages with
+  * A postgresql database named bikeDB with postgis extension installed
-        pip install -r requirements.txt
+  * Install all required python packages by navigating to the project root and running `pip install -r requirements.txt`

   Then to get things going, run the following commands:
-        python manage.py syncdb
+        ```python manage.py syncdb
         python manage.py loaddata spirit_init
         python manage.py createcachetable spirit_cache
-        python manage.py collectstatic # If on production server only
+        python manage.py collectstatic # If on production server only```

-  Then running
+  Then running `python manage.py runserver` and visiting localhost:8000
-        python manage.py runserver

-  Visiting localhost:8000 should show the page on any dev computer
+   should display the dev version of the website

   Change email password in settings.py to allow for new account creation and emails to admin from contact link